Delivering 22 units of resale price capped sub-market units in Enfield, built to the bare minimum allowing residents to adapt their homes over time.

 How they formed

 Established by four young Londoners in 2013, who couldn’t afford to buy and were uninspired by expensive shared ownership flats with fixtures and fittings they didn’t want.
-They wanted to be part of solving their own housing issues by contributing to their homes and realised they could open this out to others in their situation, so-called ‘generation rent’.
+They wanted to be part of solving their own housing issues by contributing to their homes and realised they could open this out to others in their situation.

 Naked House is a not-for profit Community Interest Company Limited by Guarantee.
 It is managed by its founding directors and governed by a board which includes industry experts and representatives from a membership of potential residents.